BenjaminFraser/LinuxServerConfiguration/README.md

 ----------

-## SERVER SOFTWARE, CONFIGURATIONS AND CHANGES MADE
+## KEY TASKS AND PROCESS OF CONFIGURATION

 A summary of the key actions, software and procedures I used during configuration of the Ubuntu Linux distribution was as follows: